10 Quick Tips to Unplug from the Digital World

 5. Don’t Watch TV Every Day

 If you’ve been in the habit of watching TV every night like so many of us are, try to give yourself a few nights a week where you do something else.
-Play a sport, a board game, build or create something with your hands, learn a new musical instrument, do yoga, read a book, or meditate.
-Be around people.
-Go out to eat, join a support group for cell phone addicts - just kidding, but I think you catch our drift.
+Exercise, play a board game, build or create something with your hands, learn a new musical instrument, do yoga, read a book, or meditate.

 6. Take a Technology Detox